-As the seatbelt sign flashes and the cabin crew is asked to take their seats, Patrick Smith, who writes the Ask The Pilot blog, says the concern in the cockpit is usually more about spilling a glass of orange juice than it is about anything aeronautically serious.
+As the seatbelt sign flashes and the cabin crew is asked to take their seats, Patrick Smith, who writes the Ask The Pilot blog, says the concern in the cockpit is usually more about spilling a glass of orange juice than about anything aeronautically serious.

 Pilots do take turbulence seriously, but technology and forecasting are so far advanced that "bumps" are predicted and planned for well in advance.
-That's why a good pilot will often gives a heads-up report even before takeoff, or just minutes after.
+That's why a good pilot often gives a heads-up report even before takeoff, or just minutes after.

-To avoid bumpy air it's best to fly when it's cooler during wintertime or during early morning hours or later at night.
+To avoid bumpy air, it's best to fly when it's cooler during wintertime or during early morning hours or later at night.

 "In the morning, the sun has not had a chance to heat the surface, so the air should be relatively smooth as long as there is little wind.
 Another good time to fly is in the evening close to sunset.
 The sun is not positioned at a good angle to heat the surface, so the energy provided to cause the rising thermals is gone and the atmosphere is more stable," the National Weather Service explains.

 Obviously it's going to be bumpiest to fly during the summer as there are more pockets of hot air closer to the ground trying to escape to higher altitudes.
 And global warming means there's increasingly more heat to contend with.

 Still, turbulence isn't all just hot air.
 Mountain ranges, the jet stream and stormy weather can all bring about turbulence.

 To make flying a smoother experience, take that early morning or "red-eye" flight at night.
 Consider a flight track that skirts mountain ranges, such as the Rocky Mountains.
 Maybe even plan to fly only for winter vacations and drive during your summer holidays.